pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "I was to blame for not having pressed my point.
 I had given in to authority when I believed I was right.
 If you are sure of your facts, you should defend your position."
 --Cecilia Payne

+"Got back from racket ball, was like 'I'll just take a quick nap.'
+Woke up at 2am like '*gasp* What year is it?'"
+--Luis Pérez, 3rd March 2015

 "Fools ignore complexity.
 Pragmatists suffer it.
 Experts avoid it.
 Geniuses remove it."
 --Alan Perlis